The morning air of February 10th carried the scant of a brand new year. At least, for the Chinese residents of Montgomery County.

 “It is important to note that Chinese New year is not just for the “Chinese”; many other Asian cultures use the lunar calendar as well.
 As a result, our celebrations are actually serving a large pool of students” says Mrs. Kao, a parent in the Sherwood High School community.

-Wear red and eat dumplings; Happy Year of the Snake!
+Wear red and eat dumplings, and happy year of the Snake!

 Article by Shannon Jin, MoCo Student staff writer